Discovering What's Out There with SSDP

 USN: uuid:0175c106-5400-10f8-802d-b0a7374360b7::urn:dial-multiscreen-org:service:dial:1

-Again a byebye message has a very similar structure to both an alive and update message only omitting the LOCATION header field and having a different NTS value.
+Again, a byebye message has a very similar structure to both an alive and update message, except it omits the LOCATION header field and has a different NTS value.

-As SSDP communication is built on top of UDP, it isn't possible to use URLSession to send an M-Search message instead we need to read and write from a socket manually.
+As SSDP communication is built on top of UDP, it isn't possible to use URLSession to send an M-Search message; instead, we need to read and write from a socket manually.
 I was tempted to dive in and write a simple socket layer to handle this, but the more I read up about the various network setups I would have to support, the more writing a socket layer started to look like an unforgiving task.
 Instead, I decided to introduce a 3rd-party dependency into the project: BlueSocket.
-BlueSocket will handle the nitty-gritty socket communication and free us up to focus on sending and receiving SSDP messages.
+BlueSocket will handle the nitty-gritty socket communication, freeing us up to focus on sending and receiving SSDP messages.

 In the example project, CocoaPods is used to manage this dependency.